mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Manage primary and test databases on a dev machine simultaneously with simply centralized shell commands
 - VSCode workspaces for separate client and server work (optional)
 - Dapper for data access (EF is only used for database migrations)
+- XUnit test project for the backend API
 - Misc react client starter code and features:
   - Material UI
   - React router